-A diagnosis of corticobasal degeneration is made based on your signs and symptoms.
+A diagnosis of corticobasal degeneration (corticobasal syndrome) is made based on your signs and symptoms.
 However, your signs and symptoms could be due to another degenerative disease such as progressive supranuclear palsy, Alzheimer's disease, Pick's disease and Creutzfeldt-Jakob disease.
+You may need an imaging test, such as a CT scan or MRI, to rule out these other conditions.
+Sometimes, these tests are performed every few months to look for abnormal changes in the brain.

 Researchers are looking at whether positron emission tomography (PET) and single-photon emission computerized tomography (SPECT) scans can uncover changes in the brain that are consistent with corticobasal degeneration.
 However, more research needs to be done in this area.